Proteggiamo il tuo ambiente digitale da qualsiasi attacco informatico. Sfrutta tutte le potenzialità della piattaforma SGBox!

 < Back

-Configure query on SGBox events
+Examples of queries on SGBox events

 This article explain how to configure the Events Queries functionality, that allows you to obtain any data on any event from SGBox.
 This queries can later be shown in a dashboard with different graphs.